jhsu802701/generic_app_old/README.md

 <br><br>
 After you have provided all of the necessary parameters, your generic Rails project will not only be created for you but automatically tested as well.
 All this takes a few minutes instead of several long and grueling hours.

+### Adding Generic App Features To An Existing Project

+Go to the parent of the app's root directory.
+Enter the command "generic_app_add".
+You will be shown a list of all sub-directories within your present working directory.
+Pick the sub-directory corresponding to your target app.
+The Bash scripts and the list of directories and files within the project will be added.
+Please note that you may need to revise the test.sh script created in the project, which is designed around the railstutorial.org Sample App.

 ## What's the point?

 Welcome to Ruby On HIGH SPEED Rails!
 The GenericApp gem saves you time by automatically providing the basic